 Students who are admitted under conditional status are required to enroll in CT 100, our Transitions Semester course.
 Additionally, students who are a part of the Public School Academy Scholar, King Chavez Parks, and Morris Hood program partake in this program.
-This program consists of participation in the supplementary College Transition Program, the Transition Semester course, CT 100, during the fall of your freshman year, and required meetings with academic advisement for course registration.
+This program consists of participation in CT 100 during the fall of your freshman year and required meetings with academic advisement for course registration.

 Note: Please be sure to check your SVSU email account regularly through the summer leading up to your freshman year as communication about program details will be sent there!
 We suggest checking your SVSU email at least once a week.

 For additional questions regarding the College Transitions Program, please contact First Year Transitions Coordinator, Sarah Ward at email@example.com or 989-964-4166.

 In preparation for the Fall semester, we have provided some FAQ’s as well as some important information about successfully navigating your transition to SVSU:

 *This status is given to students whose GPA and/or SAT/ACT score were slightly below our full admissions granting level.
 Students may gain full admissions status by raising their GPA and/or SAT/ACT scores before beginning coursework at SVSU.
 Please contact the Office of Admissions at 989-964-4200 for additional information regarding your admissions status.